grrd01/4inaRow/README.md

 grrd's 4 in a Row
 =================

-grrd’s 4 in a Row is a HTML5 connect-4 game for one or two players.
+grrd's 4 in a Row is a HTML5 connect-4 game for one or two players.
 Who is the first to put 4 stones horizontally, vertically or diagonally in a line? grrd's 4 in a Row is free, no ads, no in-app purchases.